-For information about how to use properties, see “Declared Properties” in The Objective-C Programming Language.
+For information about how to use properties, see Programming with Objective-C.

 Controls and cells

 Controls in UIKit do not use cells.
-Cells are used in AppKit as a lightweight alternative to views.
+AppKit uses cells in many places as a lightweight alternative to views.
 Because views in UIKit are themselves very lightweight objects, cells are not needed.
 Despite the naming conventions, the cells designed for use with the

 For more information about creating and using table views, see Table View Programming Guide for iOS.

-Nearly all applications written for iOS have a much smaller command set than do comparable OS X applications.
-For this reason, menu bars are not supported in iOS and are generally unnecessary anyway.
+iOS apps are driven primarily by the direct manipulation of objects.
+For this reason, menu bars are not supported in iOS (and are generally unnecessary anyway).
 For those few commands that are needed, a toolbar or set of buttons is usually more appropriate.
 For data-based menus, a picker or navigation controller interface is often more appropriate.
 For context-sensitive commands in iOS, you can display those on the edit menu in addition to (or in lieu of) commands such as Cut, Copy, and Paste.

 For information about the classes of UIKit, see UIKit Framework Reference.